vvkrddy/callistoDownloader/README.md

 <br>Prints all those days of a given year and month for which spectrograms are available

 `download(select_year, select_month, select_days, instruments)`
-<br>Downloads the spectrograms for given list of days of a given year and month; from given list of instruments
+<br>Downloads the spectrograms for given list of days of a given year and month; for given list of instruments